phantasyy/URTServerMod/README.md

 **The server mod that has everything you need for a complete UrT server; infinite stamina, no fall damage, colours names, infinite wall jumps, hide chat cmds and funstuff replacement**

 ## Cvar/Usage
 It contains all the original cvars and 5 more for control the mods added.
-All mods are enabled by default you can use the following commands for disable it (for enable just replace '0' with '1'):
+All mods are enabled by default you can use the following commands for disable it (to enable just replace '0' with '1'):

  > set sv_infiniteStamina 0